-For faculty respondents, upon a decision of responsibility by the hearing administrator(s), sanctions are determined by the Senior Academic Officer (as defined in the Faculty Handbook) in accordance with the disciplinary process set forth in the Faculty Handbook or collective bargaining agreement, as applicable.
+For faculty respondents, upon a decision of responsibility by the hearing administrator(s), sanctions are determined by the Senior Academic Officer (as defined in the Faculty Handbook) in accordance with the disciplinary process set forth in the Faculty Handbook.

-At the conclusion of the disciplinary process, the Senior Academic Officer decides the sanction(s) to be assigned to the faculty respondent, and provides the sanctioning decision to the hearing chairperson, who incorporates the decision into the written determination as described in Article 3, subsection IX.
+At the conclusion of the disciplinary process, the Senior Academic Officer decides the sanction(s) to be assigned to the faculty respondent, and provides the sanctioning decision and rationale to the hearing chairperson, who incorporates the decision into the written determination as described in Article 3, subsection IX.